-Television journalist.
-Born Katherine Anne Couric, on January 7, 1957, in Arlington, Virginia.
-The youngest of four children of John, now a retired journalist and public relations executive, and his wife Elinor, Couric graduated from the University of Virginia in 1979 with a degree in American Studies.
-Just after college, she moved to Washington, D.C., to begin a career in television news reporting.
+Born Katherine Anne Couric, on January 7, 1957, in Arlington, Virginia, Couric was the youngest of four children of John, a retired journalist and public relations executive, and his wife Elinor.
+Couric graduated from the University of Virginia in 1979 with a degree in American Studies.
+Right after college, she moved to Washington, D.C., to begin a career in television news reporting.

 Couric's first job was as a desk assistant at ABC, where she worked under anchorman Sam Donaldson, among others.
 Shortly thereafter, she began working at the Washington bureau of the fledgling Cable News Network (CNN).
 For the next seven years, Couric worked at CNN bureaus around the country as a producer and, when she could, as an on-air reporter.
 In 1987, she returned to Washington and took a job as a reporter at an NBC affiliate station there.

-In 1988, shortly before her marriage to Jay Monahan, a lawyer based in Washington, Couric was hired as the number-two reporter at the Pentagon for the Washington bureau of NBC News.
-Over the next three years, she covered the U.S. invasion of Panama and the Persian Gulf War in her Pentagon position as well as a newly-created post at NBC's morning newsmagazine, Today.
+In 1988, shortly before her marriage to Jay Monahan, a lawyer based in Washington, Couric was hired as the No. 2 reporter at the Pentagon for the Washington bureau of NBC News.
+Over the next three years, she covered the U.S. invasion of Panama and the Persian Gulf War from her Pentagon position, as well as from a newly-created post at NBC's morning show, Today.
 By early 1991, she had begun filling in as coanchor of Today (alongside Bryant Gumbel) when Deborah Norville went on maternity leave.
 In April, NBC executives hired Couric to replace Norville, who had been blamed by some for the show's falling ratings.